datahubio/datarich-demo/tutorials/frictionless-tutorial.md

-# Tutorial 2: Publishing a Frictionless Dataset on Datahub (or Flowershow Cloud ❓❓❓)
+# Tutorial 2: Publishing a Frictionless Dataset on Datahub

 In this tutorial we are going to cover how you can publish a Frictionless Dataset on DataHub.